RMCrean/practical-python-for-scientists/docs/day1/project_structure.md

 New project, new folder.

 Close to home with no spaces.

+### How I like to setup a project folder: